Clinton Manges: San Antonio Gunslingers

 In June, Manges essentially walked away from the Gunslingers and stopped paying the team's bills, forcing the team to play the last stretch of the season for free.
 When he refused to make restitution for the team's debts, league commissioner Harry Usher revoked the franchise.
 The players sued Manges to recover back pay, but that suit collapsed when he declared bankruptcy in 1987.
-At least some of the players and coaches still hadn't been paid at the time of a 1998 reunion, and no one owed back pay had been paid at the time of his death.
+At least some of the players and coaches still had not been paid at the time of a 1998 reunion, and no one owed back pay had been paid at the time of Manges' death.

 Bankruptcy and prison

 Manges' empire eventually collapsed in 1987.
 He was convicted on federal charges of bribery and mail fraud in 1995, and after his appeals failed reported to prison in 1997.
 Charges of conspiracy to bribe the number two official of the Texas General Land Office were dismissed in U.S. district court for lack of federal jurisdiction.
 He also lost the 100000 acre he had bought in 1968, Magic Kingdom ranch, to Chapter 11 bankruptcy.
 In 1991 armed federal marshals arrived at the ranch by Black Hawk helicopter to seize his property.

 He died in a nursing home in San Antonio.